vuejs/vitepress/docs/guide/what-is-vitepress.md

 ## What About VuePress?

-VitePress is the spiritual successor of VuePress.
+VitePress 1is the spiritual successor of VuePress.
 The original VuePress was based on Vue 2 and webpack.
 With Vue 3 and Vite under the hood, VitePress provides significantly better DX, better production performance, a more polished default theme, and a more flexible customization API.

 The API difference between VitePress and VuePress mostly lies in theming and customization.
 If you are using VuePress 1 with the default theme, it should be relatively straightforward to migrate to VitePress.